O2 mobile contract and billing

 Your contract spells out the relationship between you, as the customer and O2.
 A contract of this type is known as a Service Level Agreement (SLA).
 It lays out what each party should expect from the relationship.
 Let’s take a look at some of the contents of an O2 SLA.

 O2 contacts fall into two main types plus a traditional PAYG option.
 SIM only contracts are designed for people who are happy with the phone they already have.
-SIM only contracts last 12 months.
+SIM only contracts last 30 days, 12 months or 24 months.
 The other type is a device contract, where you are making a monthly payment for your new phone plus a payment for your airtime.
 Airtime is the name O2 has given to its data, calls and texts bundles.

 O2 offers numerous different contract durations.
 Contracts are available lasting anywhere from three months to 36 months with many options in between.
 The cost and duration of your contract is affected by factors such as which phone you want to buy, how much you want to pay up front, which airtime bundle you choose and how long you want to be tied in.